fpalm1991/react-shop-frontend/README.md

 - React: Building UI components and managing state.
 - TypeScript: Using types to catch errors early and ensure code quality.
-- State Management: Handling state with React's useState and useEffect hooks.
+- State Management: Handling state with React's hooks.
 - Component Design: Structuring the application into reusable and maintainable components.
 - Props and State: Passing data between components and handling local state.